KoenHerten/kmap/README.md

 ## Parameters
 ### index
-    `-f`    path of the reference fasta file
+    '-f'    path of the reference fasta file
     `-kmer` the size of the kmer to use
     `-gz`   the fasta file is gziped (true/false)
     `-o`    output directory for the index files